The date was 17 January 2004.

 But a Davids masterclass inspired a 2-1 win for Barcelona, maintaining their grip on third place in the league and a Champions League place for the following season.

 A tight 1-0 win against Racing Santander- exactly the game Davids had been brought in to navigate- took Barcelona into second place heading into the final game of the season.

 Despite losing that match, against Real Zaragoza, Barcelona maintained their runners-up position.

 Barcelona’s record following Davids’ arrival read played 19, won 14 and lost twice.

 Davids would join Inter Milan the following season, but his impact was felt around Barcelona to an extent few would have predicted.

 The club went on to win a first league title in six years the following campaign, going on to defend their title the following year.

 The best loan spell in history?

-Under Rijkaard and then Pep Guardiola Barcelona established themselves as the dominant side in Spain, winning eight league titles in 11 years.
+Under Rijkaard and then Pep Guardiola Barcelona established themselves as the dominant side in Spain.

 How different would life have been if Barcelona hadn’t altered their mid-season slump with the signing of Davids?